yuvipanda/words/content/post/dask-local-kubernetes.md

 `kubefwd` isn't strictly necessary, and should ideally be replaced by a `kubectl port-forward` call that doesn't require root.
 This should be possible with some changes to the `dask-kubernetes` code, so the client can connect to the scheduler via a different address (say, `localhost:8974`, since that's what `kubectl port-forward` gives us) vs the workers (which need something like `dask-cluster-scheduler-c12.namespace:8786`, since that is in-cluster address).

 Longer term, it would be great if we can get rid of spawning other processes altogether, if/when the python kubernetes client gains the [ability to port-forward](https://github.com/kubernetes-client/python/issues/166).

+### Integration with TLJH

+I love [The Littlest JupyterHub (TLJH)](https://tljh.jupyter.org).
+A common use case is that a group of users need a JupyterHub, mostly doing work that's well seved by TLJH.
+However, sometimes they need to scale up to a big dask cluster to do some work, but not for long.
+In these cases, I believe a combination of TLJH + Ephemeral Kubernetes Clusters is far simpler & easier to manage than running a full Kubernetes based JupyterHub.
+In addition, we can share the conda environment from TLJH with the dask workers, **removing the need for users to think about docker images or environment mismatches completely**.
+This is a massive win, and merits further exploration.

+### ???

+I am not actually an end user of dask, so I'm sure actual dask users will have much more ideas.
+Or they won't, and this will just end up being a clever hack that gives me some joy :D Who knows!